 We had a marvelous dinner, with guests including: child survivor, Elzbieta Ficowska, Rabbi of Poland Michael Schudrich, leaders of Irena Sendler Schools in Poland, descendants of child survivors, translators for Irena and the head of the Irena Sendler Award for teachers.

-A huge thanks goes out to Marzanna Pogorzelska and Margaret Marczewski, both who were tour guides.
+A huge thanks goes out to Marzanna Pogorzelska and Margaret Marczewski, both of who were our tour guides.
 Margaret is a descendant of a child survivor and Marzanna is the head of Lowell Milken Center Europe and a former national Irena Sendler Award winner.
 She was also a Lowell Milken Center Fellow.
 Liz Cambers Hutton, a member of the original Life in a Jar girls, went on the trip also.

 2018 is Irena Sendler Year in Poland, as proclaimed by the Parliament.